wyxos/nova/README.md

 # NOVA

-NOVA is a self-hosted, cross-platform media player tailored for local audio streaming.
-Designed to offer a seamless experience for managing and playing your audio files across desktop and mobile devices, NOVA combines intuitive library management with powerful playback features.
+NOVA is a self-hosted, cross-platform media player tailored for local audio and video streaming.
+Designed to offer a seamless experience for managing and playing your audio and video files across desktop and mobile devices, NOVA combines intuitive library management with powerful playback features.

 ![NOVA preview](/preview.png "NOVA preview")

 ## Features

-- **Local Streaming**: Enjoy your audio collection directly from your device, with no need for cloud storage.
+- **Local Streaming**: Enjoy your audio and video collection directly from your device, with no need for cloud storage.
 - **Cross-Platform Compatibility**: Access your music library seamlessly on both desktop and mobile platforms.

 ## Getting Started